RaduMarcel/EspressoViews/README.md

 # EspressoViews
-Slim SQL-based reporting and data analysis tool.
-The best approach for complex data structures

-## **What is this tool used for?**

 EspressoViews is a reporting and data analysis environment.
 It generates fast, simple and efficient reports from a relational database (RDBMS).

-In a nutshell, Espresso View merges the results of many SQL queries to one hierarchically structured result set as specified by the user in a defintion file and displays it graphically in a tree structure (comparable with a file folder structure), which can be manually expanded and collapsed:
+In a nutshell, Espresso View merges the results of many SQL queries to a hierarchically structured result as specified by the user and displays it graphically in a tree structure, which can be manually expanded and collapsed.
+See below an example, how a simple EspressoView report could look like:

 ![](https://github.com/RaduMarcel/EspressoViews-/blob/master/DocImg/EspressoViewsImg1.png)